Why Choose Us?

 Food isn’t just about our old favourites though.
 We often have theme days, like Bastille Day or St Patrick’s Day.
 Activities Coordinators get into the theme - making flags and rosettes with the residents, playing music and decorate the dining room.
 Everyone, including staff, get dressed up.
 And the kitchen teams show off their culinary skills with themed treats like croissants and Coq au vin.

-Jess, our very own dietician, designs delicious, balanced summer and winter menus for all of our homes, including theme menus.
+Our National Culinary manager designs delicious, balanced summer and winter menus for all of our homes, including theme menus.
 Menus rotate every four weeks, so there’s always something new to look forward to.
 In amongst the family favourites there’s the occasional culinary surprise, like chicken satay for the more adventurous.
-Jess also designs menus for special dietary needs, meaning everyone always eats well.
+There are also menus for special dietary needs, meaning everyone always eats well.

 Friends and family